Washi1337/AsmResolver/docs/dotnet/cloning.rst

 When processing a .NET module, it often involves injecting additional code.
 Even though all models representing .NET metadata and CIL code are mutable, it might be very time consuming and error-prone to manually import and inject metadata members and/or CIL code into the target module.

-To mitigate this annoyance, ``AsmResolver.DotNet`` comes with a feature that involves cloning metadata members from one module and copying it over to another.
+To help developers in injecting existing code into a module, ``AsmResolver.DotNet`` comes with a feature that involves cloning metadata members from one module and copying it over to another.
 All relevant classes are in the ``AsmResolver.DotNet.Cloning`` namespace:

 .. code-block:: csharp